 A verifier will conduct a joint observation with your mentor for QA purposes and will also check your further progress towards evidencing the Teachers' Standards in the production of a progress portfolio.

 When you've finished

-The verifier will evaluate the final assessment, compiled by your mentor, at the end of the 12 weeks and successful candidates will be awarded QTS.
+The verifier will evaluate the final assessment, compiled by your mentor, at the end of the Assessment Period and successful candidates will be recommended for QTS.

 Expectations for your employer

-It's expected that during the 12 weeks your employer will give you sufficient opportunity to meet the Teachers' Standards.
+It's expected that during the Assessment Period your employer will give you sufficient opportunity to meet the Teachers' Standards.
 It is expected that your employer will provide you with:

 - a teaching timetable that will give you the opportunity to demonstrate competence against the Teachers' Standards.
 This includes the opportunity to work across the age ranges within the Primary phase (3 to 11) or Secondary phase (11 to 16 or 14 to 19)